wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

   children?: AsChildChildren<{ instructors: instructors.Instructor[]; hasInstructors: boolean }>;
   /** CSS classes to apply to the default element */ className?: string;
-  /** Empty state to display when there are no instructors */ emptyState?: React.ReactNode;
   /** Additional HTML attributes */
   [key: string]: any;
 }